purvishce/ignite25-agent-contest-mysubmission/README.md

 > **Hold your position.**
 > The operation is classified until **18 November 2025**.
-> Stay alert—your mission will be revealed soon
+> Stay alert—your mission details will be revealed soon

 ---